How To Choose a Guest House

 2) Special needs

-Do you have food allergies or dietary preferences such as low fat, gluten free, vegetarian or vegan?
-Are you allergic to feathers or animal hair?
+Do you have allergies to feathers or animal hair?
 Do you have difficulties with stairs?
 Do you need a particular kind of bed or bed arrangement?
 Are you a smoker or a non-smoker?
 Do you require a refrigerator for special food or medication?
 Do you require internet access in your room?
 Will you be arriving/leaving very late or very early?
-Will you be needing a very early or late breakfast, or will you be missing breakfast altogether?
 These are all matters which should be discussed with your host prior to your arrival.

-Many bed and breakfasts are adult oriented, but if you have a preference to not being around children it’s best to ask what the policy is at the particular inn you are considering.
+Many guest houses are adult oriented, but if you have a preference to not being around children it’s best to ask what the policy is at the particular inn you are considering.
 By the same token, if you are travelling with children, you must tell the innkeeper in advance, or risk being turned away when you arrive.

-Everyone loves a bargain, but if a bed and breakfast is priced very low you’ll want to be circumspect.
-Perhaps the room is small, or the bathroom is shared with several rooms, or it’s not well located or well maintained, or breakfast is of no significance.
-By the same token, a high priced B&B should offer amenities worthy of the price.
+Everyone loves a bargain, but if a guest house is priced very low you’ll want to be circumspect.
+Perhaps the room is small, or the bathroom is shared with several rooms, or it’s not well located or well maintained.
+By the same token, a high priced Guest House should offer amenities worthy of the price.
 Also with regard to money, make sure that you will be able to pay for your accommodations in a manner that is convenient to you.
-For example, some B and Bs ask for a credit card to secure the reservation, but then ask for cash or traveler’s cheque to settle the account.
+For example, some Inns ask for a credit card to secure the reservation, but then ask for cash or traveler’s cheque to settle the account.
 It’s always best to know in advance.

 Although there is a lot to be said for spontaneity, it is always best to make a reservation.
-Some people think that a bed & breakfast may not be as busy as a hotel and they can just turn up and get a room.
+Some people think that a guest house may not be as busy as a hotel and they can just turn up and get a room.
 Often this is not the case, especially during the height of a busy tourist season or a major event such as a convention.

-To conclude: know what you want, ask the right questions, and enjoy a wonderful stay at the bed and breakfast of your choice!
-That is what bed & breakfasts are all about.
+To conclude: know what you want, ask the right questions, and enjoy a wonderful stay at the guest house of your choice!
+That is what guest houses are all about.